aselshall/rm/hw/class-presentation1.md

  1. Is exploratory literature review effectively used to define the research problem, and its significance?
 (65 points)
     - At least 6 peer-reviewed papers are cited throughout the presentation and referenced at the end
     - If sources are not effectively cited during the presentation or referenced at the end you will recieve zero
-    - Non-serious responses will receive negative credit (-65 points)
+    - Non-serious responses will receive no credit (and may result in negative credit if disruptive to the learning of other students).
  2. Is the topic clearly introduced?
 (5 points)
     - Check Writing Your Review lesson for details
  3. Is the research problem clearly articulated and well-defined?
 (5 points)